 Putting Walks into Words Linda Cracknell's blog on using outdoor experiences to generate language and creativity with a sequence of steps from the inspiration of the outdoors to the production of a finished piece.
-John Muir Education Pack Rural Connect Project - encourages a deeper understanding of John Muir's writing.

 My Life with Nature Joseph Cornell - a unique autobiography of John Muir told in his own words, brimming with spirit and adventure.